Walking The Two Moors Way, Devon & Somerset

 Luggage Transfers is the only baggage transfers service covering the Two Moors Way and the surrounding areas of Dartmoor and Exmoor.
 We offer a door to door sherpa service for your bags whilst you walk.

-Below, you’ll find more information about the route, a popular itinerary for The Two Moors Way, as well as a link to our walker friendly accommodation for the entire route.
+Below, you’ll find more information about the route, a suggested Two Moors Way itinerary, as well as a link to our walker friendly accommodation for the entire route.

 Popular Itinerary for the Two Moors Way